Hot Runner Mold Systems:

-DONGGUAN SINCERE TECH CO.LTD(SINCERE TECH) provides plastic injection molding solutions to industries of all types and sizes.
-We use a wide variety of state-of-the-art thermo-plastic injection mold processing and finishing equipment.
+DONGGUAN SINCERE TECH CO.LTD(SINCERE TECH) provides plastic injection mould solutions to industries of all types and sizes.
+For almost 20 years DST has designed, built, and worked on almost every type of mold existing in the plastic industry.

 Hot Runner Molding: Efficient High Production